block2k/block2k.github.io/WEBSITE_CONTENT_GUIDE.md

 2. **Stay Consistent**: Ensure information matches across all pages and official documents
 3. **Update Regularly**: Keep impact statistics and content current
 4. **Document Everything**: Keep records of all claims (beneficiaries, partners, impact)
-5. **Professional Email**: Ensure info@ocheikwufoundation.org is active and professional
+5. **Professional Email**: Ensure ocheikwu@ocheikwuempowerment.name.ng is active and professional
 6. **Response Ready**: Be prepared to provide supporting documents if requested

 ---